legluondunet/MyLittleLutrisScripts/Hexen II/README.md

 Play "Hexen II" provided by Steam or GOG on Linux!
 ### Technical notes:
 - Using FTEQW engine
-- During installing, you will need to provide files from any "Hexen II" STEAM or GOG install
+- During installing, you will need to provide files from any "Hexen II" Steam or GOG install
 ### Credits:
 - FTEQW: https://www.fteqw.org
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts